Britain sets out vision for post-Brexit financial services | Business

 Britain sets out vision for post-Brexit financial services

 In his first Mansion House speech, traditionally an annual address given by the Chancellor of the Exchequer in the City of London financial district, Rishi Sunak said Britain's departure from the European Union was a unique opportunity to tailor rules while maintaining high regulatory standards and open markets.
-Brexit has largely severed the City's ties with investors in the EU, triggering a shift in over 7,500 financial jobs from London to new hubs in the bloc.
+Brexit has largely severed the City's ties with investors in the EU, triggering a shift in over 7,500 financial jobs from London to new hubs in the bloc, with Amsterdam leapfrogging London to become Europe's biggest share trading centre.

-Britain's finance minister pledged on Thursday to "sharpen" the competitive advantage of the UK financial services sector as he set out his vision for its future after Brexit.
+Britain's finance minister pledged on Thursday to "sharpen" the competitive advantage of the UK financial services sector as he set out his vision for its future after the City of London lost business to the bloc after Brexit.
 In his first Mansion House speech, traditionally an annual address given by the Chancellor of the Exchequer in the City of London financial district, Rishi Sunak said Britain's departure from the European Union was a unique opportunity to tailor rules while maintaining high regulatory standards and open markets.

-Brexit has largely severed the City's ties with investors in the EU, triggering a shift in over 7,500 financial jobs from London to new hubs in the bloc.
+Brexit has largely severed the City's ties with investors in the EU, triggering a shift in over 7,500 financial jobs from London to new hubs in the bloc, with Amsterdam leapfrogging London to become Europe's biggest share trading centre.
 Last year the finance ministry rolled out reviews to listings rules, fintech and insurance capital rules, and on Thursday it announced there would be further public consultations on financial reforms.

-Sunak said rules on prospectuses, which give investors information about companies that want to list, would be reviewed so that "more companies can and do list on UK markets."
-He said a review of capital markets would focus first on "immediate changes" to remove the "most ineffective and distortionary regulatory requirements" that Britain inherited from the EU, such as the share trading obligation and double volume cap.

-These refer to rules that require banks to trade on a particular platform, and curbs on how much share trading can take place off an exchange in the "dark".
-The finance ministry will also set out how it wants to see insurance capital rules amended following its consultation, he said.

-There will be a public consultation on safeguards on access to cash after the pandemic accelerated a trend towards cashless payments and bank branch closures.
+Sunak's ministry set out plans to change a slew of rules inherited from the EU, which could make Brussels think even harder about granting any direct City access to the bloc due to inevitable differences emerging in hitherto identical rules.
+Britain said it plans to scrap curbs on "dark" or off exchange trading favoured by big investors wanting anonymity but distrusted by EU regulators.

+Rob Moulton, a lawyer at Latham & Watkins, said it was clear the UK was unafraid to diverge from EU regulation and "may be seen in Brussels as an attempt to promote the City and walk away from common standards".
 Sunak said there will be new sustainability disclosure requirements for companies to report on the impact they have on the environment, a step the EU has already taken.

 To date, sustainability disclosures look only at how climate change affects a company's financial performance.
 Sunak will publish more details before the U.N.
 COP26 climate conference in Glasgow in November.
 Miles Celic, CEO of TheCityUK which promotes UK financial services abroad, said there was a need to ensure a compelling proposition for Britain to remain a world leading financial centre.